-The “people search” facility on the Princeton University home page returns a policy statement on acceptable use with the results of a search.
-The statement is intended to prevent misuse of contact information by marketers and others.
-If a department provides a “people search” feature as part of a departmental website, it should include a similar statement, and information available to the public must be consistent with the University’s policy on student information (RRR).
+If a department provides a “people search” feature as part of a departmental website, any information available to the public must be consistent with the University’s policy on student information (RRR).

 The privilege of using University equipment, wiring, wireless access, computer and network systems and servers, broadcast media, and access to global communications and information resources is provided to members of the University community and may not be transferred or extended by members of the campus community to people or groups outside the University without authorization.
 This includes providing network service to others through your own University network connection.
 Network service to residential units leased by the University may be extended to sublessors only when University Housing has approved the sublease.